 Lack of Soft Skills

-Soft skills, also known as “people skills,” are traits that are not particular to any job but can help an employee succeed in the workplace because they make socializing and interacting with others easier.
+Soft skills, also known as “people skills,” are traits that are not particular to any job but can help an employee succeed in the workplace because these skills make socializing and interacting with others easier.
 Soft skills include interpersonal communication, emotional intelligence, and active listening skills.
 This lack of socialization skills in the younger generations stems from the fact that when Gen Z entered the workforce during the pandemic, it was most likely to perform their jobs partially or fully remote.

 Gen Alpha experienced several years of schooling through Zoom or Classrooms during the pandemic, significantly stifling their communication and social skills.
 We covered the loss of valuable socialization and educational skills students experienced during their formative years in our April 19, 2024, article, which can be read here.